By: Paul Stevenson

 Excessive THC Levels and Proper Disposal Methods

-Within seven days of a hemp license holder receiving the above-mentioned test results, the hemp license holder must submit a completed “disposal report” to TDA.
+Within seven days of a hemp license holder receiving the above-mentioned final test results, the hemp license holder must submit a completed “disposal report” to the TDA.
 See id. at § 24.30(a).
-Upon receiving this “disposal report,” TDA may potentially send an authorized inspector for a field inspection.
-Additionally, within seven days of receiving the “disposal report,” TDA will inform the hemp license holder of the proper methods of disposal.
+Upon receiving this “disposal report,” the TDA may potentially send an authorized inspector for a field inspection.
+Additionally, within seven days of receiving the “disposal report,” the TDA will inform the hemp license holder of the proper methods of disposal.
 See id. at § 24.30(c).

-Typically, TDA will send a notice of disposal to the non-compliant hemp license holder.
+Typically, the TDA will send a notice of disposal to the non-compliant hemp license holder.
 Within five days of receiving this notice of disposal, the hemp license holder must contact a DEA-registered agent or other authorized entity to carry out the disposal process.
 See id. at § 24.31(c)(1).
-Furthermore, hemp license holders must pay any disposal fees and must notify TDA and USDA of their intent to dispose of any non-compliant plants and verify it with proper documentation.
+Furthermore, hemp license holders must pay any disposal fees and must notify the TDA and the USDA of their intent to dispose of any non-compliant plants and verify it with proper documentation.
 See id. at § 24.31(d).

 Preview of Part III:

 In Part III, the final section of this Series, we will analyze the provisions of the TDA plan regarding negligent violations and license suspension and revocation.
-Lastly, we will explore TDA’s requirements relating to the transportation of hemp, as well as the rules and regulations concerning hemp seed.
+Lastly, we will explore the TDA’s requirements relating to the transportation of hemp, as well as the rules and regulations concerning hemp seed.